 Tooth Whitening is a cost effective and safe procedure used to enhance and improve the color of your teeth.
-We use an "in office" procedure, followed by a take home "booster" kit.
-Tooth Whitening should be monitored by your dentist and the procedure should only be done after a comprehensive exam and hygiene cleaning.
+Tooth Whitening should be monitored by your dentist and the procedure should be done only after a comprehensive exam and hygiene cleaning.

 The whitening process can last for a number of years if maintained properly.
 Beverages such as coffee, tea, cola and wine will reduce the lasting effect.
 Periodic "refresher" treatment can be used to maintain the desired color.

 Bonding is a procedure used to improve the aesthetics of a smile.
 It is a resin material and can be used to close spaces between teeth, or to change a tooth’s color or shape.
 The immediate results are amazing.
 Bonding will change color over time due to coffee, tea, cola, wine or smoking.

 What are Porcelain Veneers?